LEOYoon-Tsaw/neuro-cangjie/README.md

   <img src="/Figures/loss.svg" alt="Loss" title="Loss" width="350"/>
 </p>

-In the end of this latest run, accuracy on the training set reached 96%, on the validation set (which was not used in the training process in any form) reached 86% after 150 epochs.
+In the end of this latest run, accuracy on the training set reached 93%, on the validation set (which was not used in the training process in any form) reached 84% after 150 epochs.
 This is good enough to put into actual use.
-The light blue - dark red combination are trained on 128 × 128 × 1 image data, although achieved quicker convergence and lower loss, the accuracy didn't improve.

 Among those wrong predictions in validation, around 80% correspond to predicted probabilities of 90% or lower.
 Whereas among those correct predictions, only less than 20% correspond to predicted probabilities of 90% or lower.
 So, in addition to a predictions themselves, the predicted probabilities can be a good indicator of the correctness of predictions.

 ## Pretrained Model

-A pretrained model is ready in the release page, which can be used directly with `Cangjie6_Evaluate.ipynb` and `Cangjie6_False_Case_Inspector.ipynb`.
-The former is for visually inspecting predictions, while the latter is for using the model on characters fed in.
+A pretrained model is ready in the release page, which can be used directly with `Cangjie6_Evaluate.ipynb`, which .generates Cangjie code and prediction probability for given charactor list.

 ## License

-WTFPL
+GPL 3.0